CascadePass/Sleeper/README.md

 # Introduction

 **Sleep Apnea** is a common problem, affecting 1 in 7 people world wide.
-The gold standard treatment for sleep apnea (SA) is CPAP and BiPAP, machines that deliver pressurized air to stent the patient's airway open.
+The gold standard treatment for sleep apnea (SA) is CPAP and BiPAP, machines that deliver pressurized air to hold the airway open.
+It can be difficult to know how to set a PAP machine up, especially what pressures to use.
 An increasing number of patients are diagnosed through home tests, who usually do not go on to do a titration study.
-It can be difficult to know how to set a PAP machine up, especially what pressures to use.

-# Summary
+# Project Summary

 **Sleeper** is a desktop application designed to help people with sleep SA understand their sleep, with the goal of improving it.
 Sleeper can import the logs created by a PAP machine and draw charts to visualize what happened overnight and help users see patterns.